Elections in Taiwan: History

-Elections were held for the first time in Taiwan by the Japanese colonial government on 22 November 1935, electing half of the city and township councillors.
+Elections were held for the first time in Taiwan by the Japanese colonial government on 22 November 1935, electing half of the city and township councilors.
 The other half were appointed by the prefectural governors.
 Only men aged 25 and above and who had paid a tax of five yen or more a year were allowed to vote, which was only 28,000 out of the 4 million population.
-The elections were held again in 1939, but the 1943 election was cancelled due to the Second World War.
-After the surrender of Japan and the transfer of Taiwanese control to the Republic of China, elections were held at the local level as well as to elect representatives to the National Assembly and the Legislative Yuan.
+The elections were held again in 1939, but the 1943 election was canceled due to the Second World War.
+After the surrender of Japan and the transfer of control over Taiwan to the Republic of China, elections were held at the local level as well as to elect representatives to the National Assembly and the Legislative Yuan.
+The ceding of Taiwan was formalized under the Treaty of Taipei in 1952.

 The government of the Republic of China, led by the Kuomintang, retreated to Taiwan Island in 1949 after losing the Chinese Civil War with the Chinese Communist Party.
 At that time, the Temporary Provisions Effective During the Period of Communist Rebellion was enforced and largely restricted civil and political rights including voting rights of the Taiwanese people.
-In the eight elections starting from the 1948 Republic of China presidential election in Nanking (later known as Nanjing) to the 1990 Taiwan presidential election, the President was indirectly elected by the National Assembly first elected in 1947 and which had never been reelected in its entirety since.
-Similarly, the Legislative Yuan also had not been reelected as a whole since 1948.
+In the eight elections starting from the 1948 Republic of China presidential election in Nanking (later known as Nanjing) to the 1990 Taiwan presidential election, the President was indirectly elected by the National Assembly first elected in 1947 and which had never been reelected in its entirety until the lifting of martial law.
+Similarly, the Legislative Yuan also had not been reelected as a whole since 1948 until the lifting of martial law.
 The provincial Governor and municipal Mayors were appointed by the central government.
-Direct elections were only held for local governments at the county level, and for legislators at the provincial level.
-In addition, the Martial law in Taiwan also prohibited most forms of opposition.
+Direct elections were only held for local governments at the county level and for legislators at the provincial level.
+In addition, the Martial law in Taiwan from 1949 to 1987 also prohibited most forms of opposition and Republic of China was governed as a de facto one-party state under the Kuomintang although it maintained its status as a de jure parliamentary republic.